moisesparrajr/week1/readme.md

-welcome to the new semester!
+welcome to the new semester! this is a test